 She needs to share her model to collaborate with team member Mark, he can review the model and suggest any improvements.

-To share her model, she needs to have purchased one Editor subscription for herself as a Workgroup owner, and at least one Editor subscription for Mark.
+To share her model, she needs to have purchased one Editor subscription for herself as a Workgroup owner, and at least one Editor subscription that Mark can use.

 They can communicate with each other by entering messages in the Comments window found on the right of the screen.

 Messages display in real-time; so, as soon as either party types a comment and clicks the Enter button, the comment appears.

 Messages appear both on the Web Application and in Bizagi Modeler.

 Comments in Bizagi Modeler work very similarly to Twitter.

 Comments in the Web Application load in real time when the Comments panel is opened.

 3. Andrea asks Mark to help her with the Expenses report diagram.
 They can view the Expense report diagram simultaneously and thereafter discuss it.

 Mark reviews the diagram.
 He comments, at diagram level, that the activities of the Administrative Manager are missing and stipulates that he will make the changes.

 4. The diagrams can only be edited through Bizagi Modeler, so Mark clicks the Edit in Bizagi Modeler button to launchBizagi Modeler.

 To change or update a diagram it is necessary to click Check Out, located in the Modeler Services group on the Home tab.

-In the given example, this feature enables Mark to perform any changes on the diagram; however, for Andrea and other users the diagram will be locked.
+In this example, this feature lets Mark perform changes on the diagram; however, for Andrea and other users the diagram is locked while Mark works.